 The phenomenon which the writers referred to pertains to a shift in the vowel pronunciation.
 The writers have noted through observations a new trend in the overseas-born Samoan speakers glottalizing the Samoan vowel sounds.
 This is clearly evident in the onset sound of a word that begins with a vowel.
 A number of factors were discussed, including the likely impact of resources and their designs on the new habit.
+Thus the Pi Faitau sprang to mind, very much informed by

-Hence the attempt to revisit the Pi Faitau, leading to Le Tagaloa's observations (1996).
-As the premium resource in Samoa's literacy development kit, it is perhaps the most important to begin with.
-This paper attempts to address the concern with more clarity and detail.
+Le Tagaloa's primary observations.
+As the premium resource in Samoa's literacy development kit, it is perhaps the most important to look at.
+This paper addressed the concern, voiced by the writers then, with more clarity and detail.

-A study by Aukuso (2021) on Samoan sounds was conducted in Samoa in 1999.
+A study by Aukuso (2021) on Samoan sounds was conducted in Samoa in 2019.
 A total of 100 participants from four schools were tested.
 The findings attested to the Samoan born-children's overall competency in their articulation of the vowel sounds.
 Thus, compared with their New Zealand born peers, the problem seems to be identified strongly with the latter.
-In saying that, more research needs to be done for Samoa alone, especially in the Apia area, so that any claims in favour are well substantiated.
+In saying that, more research needs to be done for Samoa alone, especially in the Apia area, so that any claims to the contrary are well substantiated.